FarrandTom/mini-summit/new_vpc_cluster/README.md

 2. Fill in the necessary credentials
 3. Go!

-The step-by-step workflow can be found in this [repository's wiki](https://github.com/FarrandTom/vpc-cloud-wmlce/wiki/Start-from-Scratch).
+The step-by-step workflow can be found in this [wiki](https://github.com/FarrandTom/vpc-cloud-wmlce/wiki/Start-from-Scratch).

 -------------------------------------------------------------------------------------------------------------------------------